-Financial instruments with embedded derivatives may be acquired for the respective sub-fund, provided that the underlying of the derivative consists of instruments within the meaning of Article 41(1) of the Law of 17 December 2010, or financial indices, interest rates, foreign exchange rates or currencies, for example.
-Financial instruments with embedded derivatives may consist, for example, of structured products (certificates, reverse convertible bonds, warrant-linked bonds, convertible bonds, credit linked notes, etc.) or warrants.
-The main feature of products included under "Derivatives embedded in financial instruments" is that the embedded derivative components affect the payment flows for the entire product.
+Financial instruments with embedded derivatives may be acquired for the sub-funds, provided that the underlying securities are instruments within the meaning of Article 41(1) of the Law of 17 December 2010 or are financial indices, interest rates, foreign exchange rates or currencies, for example.
+Financial instruments with embedded derivatives may consist of, for example, structured products (certificates, reverse convertible bonds, warrant-linked bonds, convertible bonds, credit linked notes, etc.) or warrants.
+The main feature of products included under "Derivatives embedded in financial instruments" is that the embedded derivative components generally affect the payment flows for the entire product.
 Alongside risk characteristics of transferable securities, the risk characteristics of derivatives and other techniques and instruments are also decisive.